devdogio/lospro-docs/Components/SightTarget.md

 # Sight Target

-Sight targets can be detected by [Observers](Observer.md) or an implementation of  [Sight](Sight.md).
+Sight targets can be detected by [Observers](Observer.md) or an implementation of `ISight`.
 You can also create your own  [ISightTarget](ISightTarget.md) implementation allowing for full control.

 .. raw:: html